The JavaScript programming language is used to make web pages interactive and dynamic.

 1. Make Search Engines See the JavaScript

-One of key tasks for SEO professionals these days is to ensure that search engines see their JavaScript.
-Else, the page will appear differently to users and crawlers which can make all the optimization effort go waste.
+One of the key tasks for SEO professionals these days is to ensure that search engines see their JavaScript.
+Otherwise, the page will appear differently to users and crawlers which can make all the optimization effort go to waste.
 The focus should be on letting web crawlers see webpages in exactly the way users do.

 This is one of the basics of SEO today and once it’s done, the desired optimization and visibility results will happen.
-So, it must be clear from the start which files have to keep hidden or make available to search engines.
+So, it must be clear from the start which files have to be kept hidden or made available to search engines.

 2. Don’t eveSEO & JavaScriptr Replace Internal Linking with JavaScript

-Internal linking is an essential optimization tool that allows a search engine to see and understand the architecture of a website and reach to webpages.
-Without internal linking, search engines will not be able to reach to webpages which can hugely affect optimization results.
+Internal linking is an essential optimization tool that allows a search engine to see and understand the architecture of a website and reach web pages.
+Without internal linking, search engines will not be able to reach webpages which can hugely affect optimization results.

 That’s why it’s always a wrong strategy to replace it with JavaScript.
 Web crawlers may find end URLs and crawl them with on-click events, but this can never get their linking with the site’s navigation.
 If you want to give users a great experience, make sure your internal linking follows the standard format with anchor tags within the HTML or DOM.